-IBM z/OS Debugger as a component
+Overview of IBM z/OS Debugger

-IBM z/OS Debugger is the next iteration of IBM debug technology on z Systems and consolidates the IBM Integrated Debugger and IBM Debug Tool engines into one unified technology.
+IBM z/OS Debugger is the next iteration of IBM debug technology on IBM Z and consolidates the IBM Integrated Debugger and IBM Debug Tool engines into one unified technology.
 IBM z/OS Debugger is progressing towards one remote debug mode based on Debug Tool compatibility mode.
 In support of this direction, Debug Tool compatibility mode, when available in the user interface, is selected by default for V14.1.2 or later.